googleapis/google-auth-library-java/README.md

 default GoogleCredential.
 Users do not need to manually create any Credentials or pass it into the library.

 ### Troubleshooting
-This library provides log for debugging purposes.
+This library provides logging for debugging purposes.
 Please refer to [this guide](https://cloud.google.com/java/docs/bom#client_library_debug_logging) to enable debug logging feature.

 ## google-auth-library-oauth2-http